Mid-Atlantic Occultations to mid October 2012 - Updated 2012 August 31

 or within the 2-sigma uncertainty limits, please try to observe them

 from convenient home locations.
-In addition, you may want to help,

 Details of observations of previous events, have been, or soon will